huffyboy/deckrift/README.md

 **Deckrift – Drawn to Dust** is a complete, polished, and fully functional deck-based roguelike game that successfully combines traditional card mechanics with persistent RPG progression and random events.
 The game offers:

-- **Complete gameplay loop** from profile creation to game completion
+- **Complete gameplay loop** from authentication to game completion
 - **Strategic depth** through equipment selection and deck management
 - **Progressive difficulty** with 4 unique realms and bosses
 - **Persistent progression** with permanent upgrades and stats